Lower Boardman River Unified Plan

 In 2018, the DDA, in cooperation with a community-led Leadership Team, initiated a planning process to develop a comprehensive plan for the 1.6 miles of the Boardman River that meanders through Downtown.
 To date, the Leadership Team has worked to complete a comprehensive inventory and understanding of the rivers conditions (above and below the surface), identified through extensive civic engagement, guiding values and a general vision for the future of the river.
-The Leadership Team has recently developed preliminary recommendations around zoning regulations and land use, public access, capital improvements and habitat management.
-Once these preliminary recommendations are finalized, the Leadership Team will reach back out to the community for feedback, comments and suggestions.
+The Unified Plan is now available for review (see below)!

 Brief History of the Boardman